IBM/Ionic-MFP-App/README.md

   * Inside the MFP dashboard, in the list on the left, you will see the `MyWardData` and `UserLogin` adapters listed.

 Verify MFP Adapter configuration as below:
   * Inside the MFP dashboard, click on the `MyWardData` adapter.
-Under `Configurations` tab, you should see the various properties we specified in [Step 5.3](#53-specify-cloudant-credentials-in-mfp-adapter) and [Step 5.4](#54-specify-cloud-object-storage-credentials-in-mfp-adapter) for acccessing Cloudant database and Cloud Object Storage as shown below.
+Under `Configurations` tab, you should see the various properties we specified in [Step 5.3](#53-specify-cloudant-credentials-in-mfp-adapter) and [Step 5.4](#54-specify-cloud-object-storage-credentials-in-mfp-adapter) for accessing Cloudant database and Cloud Object Storage as shown below.
 As an alternative to specifying those property values in `MobileFoundationAdapters/MyWardData/src/main/adapter-resources/adapter.xml` as previously shown in [Step 5.3](#53-specify-cloudant-credentials-in-mfp-adapter) and [Step 5.4](#54-specify-cloud-object-storage-credentials-in-mfp-adapter), you can deploy the adapters with empty `defaultValue`, and once the adapter is deployed, change the values on this page.

   <img src="doc/source/images/MyWardDataConfigurations.png" alt="Option to specify the configuration properties for accessing Cloudant NoSQL DB and Cloud Object Storage in deployed MFP Adapter" width="640" border="10" />